 Trade associations and industry conferences

-These can be a great way to network with other professionals, both within your industry and outside of it.
+These can be great ways to network with other professionals, both within your industry and outside of it.
 As a CMO, you stand to gain valuable insight into what others in your field are doing to innovate for their company and also learn from the best practices of other industries.

 Marketing Analytics Summit 2022 will be a virtual and in-person conference that will be held this June 20-23 at the Caesars Palace, Las Vegas.
 Strategic Marketing USA is another insightful event slated for June 1st to 2nd this year.